hashbrowncipher/aws-roleshell/README.md

     EOF

 After loading credentials, `aws roleshell` will launch whatever command you specify on the command line.
-If no command is given, roleshell will launch the binary specified in the $SHELL environment variable.
+If no command is given, roleshell will output shell-compatible variable exports for use with eval.

     $ aws ec2 describe-instances # runs as 'user/myuser'
-    $ aws --profile readonly roleshell
+    $ eval $(aws --profile readonly roleshell)
     Enter MFA code: ******
     $ aws ec2 describe-instances # runs as 'role/readonly'
     ...

-In the example shown above, you may continue using the shell created by roleshell until the temporary credentials expire.
-When you are done, exiting the shell will return you to your original shell.

-You might also define a convenience function to assume a role without nesting shells.
-The example below has been tested with bash and zsh:

-    assume_role() { exec aws --profile "$1" roleshell; }

 similar projects
 ----------------